On the Parallel Complexity of Group Isomorphism via Weisfeiler-Leman: Direct products

-\begin{proof} Their proof that the filtration is 4-WL detectable uses only two parts: the fact that central $e$-th powers are detectable, and their Corollary~6.10.
+\begin{proof}[{Proof outline, highlighting differences from \cite{BrachterSchweitzerWLLibrary}.}] We follow the strategy of \cite[Lemma~6.15]{BrachterSchweitzerWLLibrary}.
+First, we highlight our key changes.
+Their proof has two parts: the fact that central $e$-th powers are detectable, and their Corollary~6.10.
 Using our \Lem{LemmaGeneralSplit} in place of their Corollary~6.10, we get 4 pebbles and $O(\log n)$ rounds, so all that is left to handle is central $e$-th powers.
 Suppose Duplicator selects a bijection $f : G \to H$ where $g = x^{e}$ for some $x \in Z(G)$ and $f(g)$ is not a central $e$th power.
-We have already seen that Duplicator must map the center to the center, so we need only handle the condition of being an $e$-th power.
+By \Lem{IdentifyCenterCommutator}(a), Duplicator must map the center to the center or Spoiler can win with 2 pebbles in 2 rounds, so we need only handle the condition of being an $e$-th power.
 At the first round, Spoiler pebbles $g \mapsto f(g)$.
 At the next round, Spoiler pebbles $x$ and wins.
 Thus Spoiler can win with 2 pebbles in 2 rounds. \end{proof}

+\begin{proof} We now turn to the details.
+Let $p_{1} < \cdots < p_{n}$ be the primes dividing $|G|$, and write $Z_{p_{i}}$ for the Sylow $p_{i}$-subgroup of $Z(G) = Z(H) \times A$.
+We now turn to recalling the characteristic filtration defined by Brachter and Schweitzer.
+Suppose we already have a component-wise filtration of